 Think there aren’t any effective exercises that are designed for small spaces?
 Think again!

 There are lots of ways to exercise in a small space that’ll definitely leave you feeling the burn.

-Grab a set of resistance bands to try out classic moves like clam shells, front squats, and lateral band walks — none of them require more than a few feet of space, and trust me, your thighs will let you know they’re working.
+Grab a set of resistance bands to try out classic moves like clam shells, front squats, and lateral band walks — none of them require more than a few feet of space but you’ll get a great workout.
 Resistance bands can also be used to help you build up the strength to perform unassisted push-ups… or to make them harder if you’re already a pro.

 Here are dozens of other exercises you can do with nothing more than a few feet of space and a resistance band.
 Best of all?
-They’re teeny tiny, which means they’re easy to store even in the smallest of campers!
+The bands are teeny tiny, which means they’re easy to store even in the smallest of campers!

 Another great tool to have in your mobile fitness arsenal is a stability ball, which can be used for all sorts of ab work and a ton of other movements, too.
 When it’s not in use, you can easily deflate it, especially when you purchase one that has a pump included, making it easy to blow back up again.

 Even without buying anything, there are plenty of bodyweight movements you can use to fit in a workout in the comfort of your camper.
 For example, lunges are both simple and challenging and require very little room.

 Looking to kick it up a notch?
 You can get in your cardio with mountain climbers or even a few rounds of wall sits, especially if you can hold them for a minute or longer.
 Just make sure to keep in mind that things in your RV can move around if you’re jumping.
 It’s built on wheels instead of a sturdy foundation, after all!

 You could also look into finding a gym membership with a franchised gym that has multiple locations and allows for reciprocal access to satellite branches.
 Not every gym offers this, and some do have significant restrictions on how often you can use this perk.
 Be sure to check all the details of your contract before you sign!